TCitH- and VOLEitH-based Signatures from Restricted Decoding: Introduction

 \section{Introduction}

-Following the standardization of the signatures CRYSTALS-Dilithium, FALCON, and SPHINCS\textsuperscript{+}, NIST issued a call for additional digital signature schemes in September 2022.
-This initiative, to which 40 proposals were submitted, has the intention of diversifying the portfolio of post-quantum signature standards.
-In October 2024, NIST announced that fourteen submissions are going to proceed to round two.
-Among these, six are based on the Threshold Computation in-the-Head (TCitH) and the VOLE in-the-head (VOLEitH) frameworks \cite{NISTPQC-ADD-R2:PERK24,NISTPQC-ADD-R2:MIRATH24,NISTPQC-ADD-R2:SDitH24,NISTPQC-ADD-R2:RYDE24,NISTPQC-ADD-R2:FAEST24,NISTPQC-ADD-R2:MQOM24}.
-These recent specializations of the Multi-Party Computation (MPC) in-the-Head (MPCitH) paradigm offer significant performance improvements compared to previous constructions.
+\textbf{Post-quantum signatures.} Following the standardization of the signatures Dilithium (ML-DSA), FALCON (FN-DSA), and SPHINCS\textsuperscript{+} (SLH-DSA), NIST issued a call for additional digital signature schemes in September 2022.
+In October 2024, NIST announced that fourteen submissions proceeded to the second round.
+Among these, six are based on the Threshold Computation in-the-Head (TCitH) and the Vector Oblivious Linear Evaluation (VOLE) in-the-head (VOLEitH) technique \cite{NISTPQC-ADD-R2:PERK24,NISTPQC-ADD-R2:MIRATH24,NISTPQC-ADD-R2:SDitH24,NISTPQC-ADD-R2:RYDE24,NISTPQC-ADD-R2:FAEST24,NISTPQC-ADD-R2:MQOM24}.
+These recent specializations of the Multi-Party Computation (MPC) in-the-Head (MPCitH) paradigm offer significant performance improvements.